Circular cities 101: how do they work?

 The programme focuses on four key areas for development including biomass and food, construction, consumer goods and plastics.
 As part of these strategies, the city has introduced community networks, innovation labs, fashion projects, plastic-free campaigns and more.

-The city of Glasgow is working to tackle the throwaway culture of today and to do so, introduced an initiative called Circular Glasgow.
+Glasgow is another European city working to tackle the throwaway culture of today and to do so, introduced an initiative called Circular Glasgow.

 This initiative is open to all businesses and is a network that allows members to share their ideas and thoughts on generating a circular economy.
 They can also discuss how this model will support their business growth, help the city to reach climate targets and highlight the benefits to both businesses and the local area.